Aidenclark-github/AI/Schedule.md

 ## Upcoming meetings

-### 09/08/2021 (online)
+### 09/13/2021 (in-person)
-- Discussion of accuracy on Activity 4, 5, and 6.
-- Discussion of Project Phase I (which is due the following Monday)
-- Access code for Quiz of Chapter 18
+- Help the class complete activities 4 and 5.
+- Answer questions about project phase I.